 Once the system goes live, your company must measure, monitor, and track the system's effectiveness, with an eye to continuously improving performance.
 Changing behavior is a long-term process, so monitor to track the transition progress.
 See #11.
 A positive Return on Investment from CRM comes from making smarter more timely decisions each day and management's ability to observe trends for positive action.
 Read more on better decisions...

 When you're making a full-suite implementation, start with a single department and let the dominoes fall into place.
 Choose a department with a manager who's behind the implementation, realizes its benefits, and whose department will also find the most success early on.
 This person has the same vision as noted in #1 and lives the purpose of CRM.
 Nothing jump-starts a CRM implementation more than a manager or key business results owner who always has that can-do attitude.
 CRM success can be contagious.
 Read more...

-Tip: Always start with a solid and adaptable contact management or full CRM system.
+Tip: Always start with solid and adaptable contact management or a full, unified low-code CRM system.
 Link up with a qualified and helpful CRM business partner who will spend the time necessary to know your business and help collaborate on the best solutions available.
 Make sure you choose a CRM system that is fit for purpose, not only for the next couple of years but one that will grow with your business.